rjensen96/gator-grids/README.md

 <h3>Install the add-in</h3>

 Gator Grids is available for free in Microsoft AppSource!
 Install it directly in Excel by clicking <b>Insert > Get Add-ins</b> and searching for Gator Grids.
+You can also install it directly from <a href=https://appsource.microsoft.com/en-us/product/office/WA200003346 target="blank">AppSource</a>.

 <h3>Make a table</h3>